 Companies operating in the tourism and press sectors will benefit from an exemption from the payment of taxes and duties withheld from their employees' salaries.
 The benefits of the derogatory tax regime also extend to certain direct taxes:

-To benefit from this tax regime these companies will have to fulfil all their declarative obligations and relating to the taxes and duties exempted.
+To benefit from this tax regime, these companies will have to fulfil all their declarative obligations relating to the taxes and duties exempted.

 New tax on dehydrated broths

-In order to improve the level of public resources of the State of Senegal, a new tax on broths ("bouillon") has been introduced with the 2021 Amending Finance Law (Article 442 quater of the GTC).
+In order to improve the level of public resources of the State of Senegal, a new tax on broths ('bouillon') has been introduced with the 2021 Amending Finance Law.

-Changes to the deductibility rules of reverse charge VAT
+Changes to the deductibility rules of reverse-charge value-added tax (VAT)

-Where services performed by non-residents are VAT taxable in Senegal (under the rules of territoriality described above), VAT is paid to the tax authorities by the recipient of the services in practice through the reverse VAT mechanism.
+Where services performed by non-residents are VATable in Senegal, VAT is paid to the tax authorities by the recipient of the services in practice through the reverse-charge VAT mechanism.

-Such VAT used to be deductible for the Senegal recipient of the services subject to the the general conditions of deductibility.
+Such VAT used to be deductible for the Senegal recipient of the services, subject to the general conditions of deductibility.

 New reporting requirements

-The provisions of Article 633 of the GTC applicable to legal persons and administrators or managers of trusts, etc., have been amended by Finance Act for 2021, in particular by introducing the concept of "beneficial owners" in order to apprehend the real owners of these legal persons or legal arrangements which may constitute vehicles for international tax evasion or avoidance.
+The provisions of Article 633 of the GTC applicable to legal persons and administrators or managers of trusts, etc. have been amended by Finance Act for 2021 by introducing the concept of 'beneficial owners' in order to apprehend the real owners of these legal persons or legal arrangements that may constitute vehicles for international tax evasion or avoidance.

 Transfer of mining titles

-Capital gains from the transfer of social rights realised abroad directly or indirectly related to mining or hydrocarbon rights in Senegal are now subject to corporate income tax (CIT) in Senegal.
+Capital gains from the transfer of social rights realised abroad directly or indirectly related to mining or hydrocarbon rights in Senegal are now subject to CIT in Senegal.